About

 John Sambrook

-Common Sense Systems was founded in 1996 by John Sambrook, a systems engineer who spent decades building safety-critical embedded software for medical devices before turning that same discipline toward the organizations that use them.
-Based in Kirkland, Washington, the practice serves healthcare organizations across the Puget Sound region, throughout Washington State, and across the Pacific Northwest.
+Common Sense Systems was founded in 1996 by John Sambrook, a systems engineer who spent decades building safety-critical embedded software for medical devices before turning that same discipline toward the organizations and businesses that need it most.
+Based in Kirkland, Washington, the practice helps organizations across healthcare, manufacturing, and technology identify their real constraints and make measurable progress, whether the problem is operational, structural, or strategic.

-John is known for showing up well in meetings, asking the questions that reframe stalled conversations, and recognizing good work when he sees it — praising people for what they actually accomplished rather than offering empty flattery.
+John is known for showing up well in meetings, asking the questions that reframe stalled conversations, and recognizing good work when he sees it, praising people for what they actually accomplished rather than offering empty flattery.
 He believes consultants should build their clients’ capability, not their own dependency.

 Want to learn more?